Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators

 Benefiting from the properties of a maximally monotone operator and using lower semicontinuous Lyapunov-type functions, the first part of this paper is dedicated to the statement of a location theorem.
 The result obtained can be viewed as a refined version of the invariance principle.
 Indeed, since a maximally monotone operator is locally bounded on the interior of its domain (if this is nonempty), the standard assumption in \cite{DKV} is covered.
 Moreover, using nonsmooth analysis tools and due to the characterization of Lyapunov pairs given in \cite{Adly1} and \cite{BTN}, we are able to give a sufficient condition to ensure the location of $\omega(x_0)$.
-More precisely, if $(V,W)$ is a lower semicontinuous Lyapunov pair-type for \eqref{E:eq1}, for any closed set $S$ contained in the intersection of the {domain of $V$ and the interior of the domain of the operator $A$, we prove that the $\omega-$limit set is contained in the intersection between $S$ and {the set where $W$ is nonpositive.
-Note that, our condition imposed on $V$ and $W$ is more general that the one given in \cite{DKV}.
-In the recent years extensive research on Lyapunov-pairs for \eqref{E:eq1} has been conducted, see \cite{Adly1,Adly3,BTN}.
-For example, $(\varphi, \Vert(\partial\varphi)^\circ\Vert^2)$ is Lyapunov pair for the inclusion where $(\partial \varphi)^\circ$ stands for the minimal norm section of $\partial \varphi$.
+More precisely, if $(V,W)$ is a lower semicontinuous Lyapunov pair-type for \eqref{E:eq1}, for any closed set $S$ contained in the intersection of the domain of $V$ and the interior of the domain of the operator $A$, we prove that the $\omega$-limit set is contained in the intersection between $S$ and the set where $W$ is nonpositive.
+Note that our condition imposed on $V$ and $W$ is more general than the one given in \cite{DKV}.
+In recent years, extensive research on Lyapunov-pairs for \eqref{E:eq1} has been conducted; see \cite{Adly1,Adly3,BTN}.
+For example, $(\varphi, \|(\partial\varphi)^\circ\|^2)$ is a Lyapunov pair for the inclusion